Aims and Scope

-HUBS Asia seeks to advance understanding on human behavior in Asia through the publication of empirical research articles that may stimulate further research.
-For this purpose, "Asia" refers to Asian people, regardless where they live.
+Makara Human Behavior Studies in Asia (Makara Hubs-Asia) seeks to advance understanding of human behavior in the context of Asia through the publication of empirical research articles that may stimulate further research.
+We use the word "Asia" to refer to people from the Asian continent, regardless of where they live.
+The journal welcomes research from any discipline that provides significant advancement of our understanding of human behavior in the context of Asia.

 We do not charge any payment from the authors to publish any of their articles.
-The processes and administration is completely free of charge.
+The submission and publication processes are completely free of charge.

 Peer Review Process